Save the Squash: How to Kill Squash Bugs

 Crop rotation won’t prevent squash bugs per se since they will fly to find new food sources.
 However, if your garden appears infested with yellow cucumber wilt, crop rotation is essential to preventing the bacteria from entering new plants.

-Rotating crops is an essential organic gardening practice that prevents nutrient depletion in the soil and reduces the chance of spreading harmful diseases from year to year among your plants.
+Rotating crops is an essential gardening practice that prevents nutrient depletion in the soil and reduces the chance of spreading harmful diseases from year to year among your plants.
 It’s a simple practice that involves planting a different type of vegetable in a location from year to year.
 If you’ve planted squash and cucumbers in a garden bed this year, follow it up next year with an unrelated species.
 Consider a nightshade family plant such as potatoes or tomatoes.

 Squash Bugs Control Products